4 Reasons Your Focus Stack Isn't Working (And What to Change)

 The Focus Stack combines three distinct pathways: cholinergic support (Focus Complex with Alpha-GPC, Bacopa, Huperzine A), NGF infrastructure (Lion's Mane fruiting body extract), and clean acute alertness (L-theanine + caffeine in Focus Powder).
 These work at different timescales — the acute caffeine-theanine effect within 30 minutes, the cholinergic improvements over 4–6 weeks, the NGF infrastructure changes at 8–12 weeks.
 Together, they cover the full range from today's session to six months from now.
 No single compound produces this range of coverage.

-NGF + nootropics + clean energy = Three-pathway focus
+NGF + clean energy + adaptogenic balance = All-day focus

 The focus stack that works long-term is not the strongest single nootropic you can find.
 It's a multi-pathway approach that addresses acute alertness, cholinergic support, long-term neuroplasticity, and the cortisol environment that determines how well all of those work.